Ronald Kolf

 Ronald Wilfried Kolf (born June 5, 1939) is a former Surinamese football manager and player who last served as the technical director of the Suriname national team and a board member of Surinamese football club S.V.
 Leo Victor.

 As a player, he played in the Surinamese Hoofdklasse for S.V.
 Robinhood and for S.V.
 Transvaal, having taken a brief player-coaching role at Concordia in Moengo, he would return to Paramaribo to finish his playing career at Transvaal.
 He is one of the most successful managers in Suriname, having led Transvaal and Robinhood to a total 15 national titles.

-Career
+Playing career

 Early career

 Kolf grew up playing for various youth teams on the Mr. Bronsplein such as Rio, De Trappers and Millionaros, before getting picked up by S.V.
 Robinhood where he progressed through the youth ranks, winning two youth national championships.
 He was scouted by Andre de Vries.
 On the Bronsplein is where grew up playing with players such as Wim Petrici, Jan Helstone van Eyck, Charlo Stynberg, and Kenny Headley.
 He was given his first pair of football boots by Etire Strok, whom he admired, but his greatest idol growing up was Humphrey Mijnals.